History

 Conductor Colin Mason

-The Euphonium i'm playing, we recently purchased at a cost of £1,200 as stated in the above article.
+The Euphonium I'm playing, we recently purchased for £1,200 as stated in the above article.
 This was the first new instrument we purchased after a lot of fundraising events.

 1981

-1981/82 - playing at Reighton Sands Holiday Village, the gentleman in civvies, i beleive, was playing in the entertainment dance band for the season and asked if he could have a blow with us.
-Maybe not the best stance for playing a brass instrument but WOW ! what a player.
+1981/82 - playing at Reighton Sands Holiday Village, the gentleman in civvies, I believe, was playing in the entertainment dance band for the season and asked if he could have a blow with us.
+Maybe not the best stance for playing a brass instrument but WOW!
+What a player.

 Playing in the Railway Tavern Hunmanby 1981/82